jimmoffitt/twitter_search/README.md

 ACCESS_TOKEN_SECRET=''
 ```

-If you are using the *search_des.js* script for the Enterprise Search product, the following variables need to be set:
+If you are using the *search_des.js* script for the Enterprise Search product, the variables below need to be set.
+Enterprise APIs currently use Basic authentication:

 ```
 #DES